tofuutils/tofuenv/README.md

 Install a specific version of OpenTofu.

-If no parameter is passed, the version to use is resolved automatically via [tofuenv\_TERRAFORM\_VERSION environment variable](#tofuenv_terraform_version) or [.terraform-version files](#terraform-version-file), in that order of precedence, i.e. tofuenv\_TERRAFORM\_VERSION, then .terraform-version.
+If no parameter is passed, the version to use is resolved automatically via [tofuenv\_TERRAFORM\_VERSION environment variable](#tofuenv_terraform_version) or [.opentofu-version files](#terraform-version-file), in that order of precedence, i.e. tofuenv\_TERRAFORM\_VERSION, then .opentofu-version.
 The default is 'latest' if none are found.

 If a parameter is passed, available options: